How Long Does a Car Battery Last?

 When it comes to the battery in your car, there are several signs your battery is failing.

-Some of them are subtle signs you might not catch at first glance, and you might have to look for indications that something is wrong before noticing the problem.
+Some are subtle signs you might not catch at first glance, and you might have to look for indications that something is wrong before noticing the problem.

 If they start dimming or flicker while you are driving, then this could indicate that the battery is failing.

-If it seems like there is a problem with your lights, you may want to test the battery by having someone else start up the vehicle and see if the lights work properly when it’s running.
+If your lights seem to be malfunctioning, you may want to test the battery by having someone else start the vehicle and see if the lights work properly when it’s running.

-If there are problems with starting your vehicle when the engine isn’t warm, this could be another sign that the battery may fail.
+If you have problems starting your vehicle when the engine isn’t warm, this could be another sign that the battery may fail.

 Another thing you should do is check for corrosion around the terminals on your car battery.

-This can be done by removing one of them from the battery and wiping off any corrosion that might be present.
+This can be done by removing one of them from the battery and wiping off any corrosion.

-If there is any corrosion around the terminal, then this could mean there is a problem with your battery, and it needs replacing.
+If there is corrosion around the terminal, it could mean your battery needs replacing.

 Also, if your vehicle doesn’t start, you have a battery problem.
 Check the connections to make sure they are clean and tight, but if they are and your vehicle still doesn’t start, then you will need a new battery.